human-nature-lab/Phenotype-paper/README.md

 The microbiome composition variance explained by phenotypes was calculated by permutational multivariate analysis of variance using distance matrices, implemented in the adonis function for R package vegan (v.2.6), using 1000 permutations and a Bray-Curtis distance matrix calculated using relative abundances of microbial species.
 Variance explained was also performed using relative abundances of MetaCyc microbial biochemical pathways separately.

+### Strain phenotype analysis

+For strain-level analysis, we used the ANPAN package.
+Using the leaf distance in the phylogenetic tree, a linear mixed model – namely Phylogenetic Generalized Linear Mixed Model (ANPAN package v 0.2.0) – was implemented to get associations between phenotypes and strains:
+Phenotype ~ Age + Sex + BMI + Batch effect + Bristol stool scale + DNA concentration+ Sampling date + Species(abundance) + 1|village + 1|leaf + ɛ

 ### Plotting scripts

 Consisting of plotting scripts for all figures